 DON'T SPRAY MAGNOLIA SCALE!!

-Sprays are NOT recommended by us and our arborists.
+Sprays are NOT recommended by our arborists.
 They are often not very effective and they kill beneficial insects while not having much effect on adult female scales.
 The would require very thorough coverage during the crawler stage, which can be difficult to achieve and again, would have devastating effects on beneficials and possibly other non-target organisms.

 Excellent options are available for systemic treatment by homeowners and by professionals: